rh-mobb/documentation/docs/rosa/rosa-asea-landing-zone/README.md

 - ASEA-Guardrails-Part1
 - ASEA-Guardrails-Sensitive

-To prepare your ASEA environment and enable ROSA perform the following steps:
+To prepare your ASEA environment and enable ROSA to perform the following steps:

 1. Create the ROSA-TempAdministrator role with AdministratorAccess in the required account.